 We see somebody we may not know.
 Somebody doing bad, even dangerous things.
-We can’t understand why they don’t stop using, even when life is falling apart.
+We can’t understand why they don’t stop using even when life is falling apart.

-We wonder what we did wrong, and we might feel angry.
+We wonder what we did wrong and we might feel angry.
 And we have no idea how to fix it.

 These confusing behaviors are symptoms of addiction.
 It’s a serious illness that makes people very sick, affecting the brain and behavior.